 Unilin flooring is unattached to the subfloor which prevents subfloor expansion, contraction or cracking effecting the surface of the flooring.

-Glued floors will always reflect subfloor issues in the surface of the flooring and have a tendency to gap between boards over time.
+Glued tung & grove flooring will always reflect subfloor issues in the surface of the flooring and have a tendency to gap between boards over time.

 The resident humidity of a room (RH) will affect the timber floorings moisture content (MC) causing it to expand or contract.

 In modern low moisture homes (RH<45% = MC <10%) high moisture flooring will be under stress and eventually fail due to shrinkage caused by moisture loss drying it out

 Moisture loss in solid wood flooring causes cell collapse (cracking and checking) this is why Unilin developed dimensionally stable timber flooring which can handle RH down to 30% = MC 6-7%

 Below is a YouTube video showing how to install our flooring.